rpicard/explore-flask/12-handling_users.md

 ## Authentication

 Now that we've got a user in the database, we can implement authentication.
-We'll want to let a user submit a form with their username and password (though this might be email and password for some apps), then check the password they submitted against the password that is stored for the username they submitted.
-If it all checks out, we'll mark them as authenticated by setting a cookie on their browser.
-That cookie will tell us that they're logged in for subsequent requests.
+We'll want to let a user submit a form with their username and password (though this might be email and password for some apps), then make sure that they gave us the correct password.
+If it all checks out, we'll mark them as authenticated by setting a cookie in their browser.
+The next time they make a request we'll know that they have already logged in by looking for that cookie.

-Let's start by defining a Sign-in form with WTForms.
+Let's start by defining a `UsernamePassword` form with WTForms.

 myapp/forms.py
 ```
 from flask.ext.wtforms import Form
 from wtforms import TextField, PasswordField, Required

-class SigninForm(Form):
+class UsernamePasswordForm(Form):
     username = TextField('Username', validators=[Required()])
     password = PasswordField('Password', validators=[Required()])
 ```

-Next we'll add a method to our User model that compares a given plaintext password with the hashed password stored for that user.
+Next we'll add a method to our user model that compares a given plaintext password with the hashed password stored for that user.

 myapp/models.py
 ```